rtherego/BrainStation_DataScience_Projects/README.md

 Followed a Big Data analysis workflow where we filter and reduce data down to a manageable size, and then do some analysis locally on our machine after extracting data from the Cloud and processing it using Big Data tools.

+### Capstone - Predicting CO2 Flux and Storage in Boreal Forests
+The castone project was completed as a requirement for the Data Science Diploma and aims to use data science modeling tools on the available data to capture the trends of the CO2 exchange (flux) and stocks (storage) for Boreal Forests in Canada.